Can you use Betadine on cats?

 Unlike many other common antiseptics, Betadine is safe to use on cats, is cheap and sold in most chemists and supermarkets without a prescription.

 Betadine can be used to treat minor lacerations and abrasions.
 It is also used by veterinarians to prepare the skin before surgery and post-operatively to surgical incisions.

-Betadine is for external use only, do not give by mouth or any other opening or apply to the eyes.
+Betadine is for external use only, do not administer it internally or to the eyes.

 All drugs and medical treatments can cause side effects, although rare.